Dataway¶

 source = "dataway"

-measurement_name = "dw" # pinned to this metric set
+measurement_name = "dw" # Fixed as this metrics set

 [inputs.prom.tags]